 Consult a trichologist to know the best treatment for thinning hair

-Because hairloss is embarrassing for many women, they just choose to suffer in silence and buy all sorts of topical products and thickening shampoos to solve their problem.
-But seeking help from a hair and scalp expert is still one of the best ways to prevent hairloss in women.
+Hair loss can be embarrassing for women.
+But they choose to remedy the problem on their own by buying all sorts of topical products and thickening shampoos.
+Instead of experimenting with different products or suffering in silence, seeking help from a hair and scalp expert is still one of the best ways to stop hair loss and prevent it from worsening

-The sooner you visit a trichologist, the more likely you can prevent your hairloss from worsening.
-Book a free hair and scalp consultation with Svenson today. #TheHairlossAuthority.
+The sooner you visit a trichologist, the more likely you can prevent your hair loss from worsening.
+Book a free hair and scalp consultation with Svenson today and discover how to stop your hair from falling out and thinning. #TheHairLossAuthority.